 ing to try to learn French, and Dutch (don't ask!)

 I learned to meditate twenty years ago, and I've found it to be my lodestar both to get back on a creative track when stuck, make the best use of my time, and sort myself out when things got really tough in the past.
 If you would like to know which particular technique I learned, and why, PM me.

 Music will always be the activity I return to, for my soul.

-Brian Eno, JJ Cale, Herman Hesse, John Lennon, Sylvia Plath, George Orwell, Joss Whedon, Donald Fagen, Elizabeth Barrett-Browning, TS Eliot, Phillip Larkin, Jane Macadam Freud, Harry Mulisch, Simon Schama, Nick Drake, JRR Tolkien, Julia Cameron, Hilary Mantel, Robert Graves, Nick Park, Peter Gabriel, Paul Nash, Emily Dickinson, Ridley Scott, Steve Reich, George Harrison, Jeff Beck, Rosemary Sutcliffe, John Irwin, Kurt Vonnegut
+Brian Eno, Richard Feynman, JJ Cale, Herman Hesse, John Lennon, Sylvia Plath, George Orwell, Joss Whedon, Donald Fagen, Elizabeth Barrett-Browning, TS Eliot, Phillip Larkin, Jane Macadam Freud, Harry Mulisch, Simon Schama, Nick Drake, JRR Tolkien, Julia Cameron, Hilary Mantel, Robert Graves, Nick Park, Peter Gabriel, Paul Nash, Emily Dickinson, Ridley Scott, Steve Reich, George Harrison, Rosemary Sutcliffe, John Irwin, Kurt Vonnegut

 and the need to live a useful, principled life